Manage the risks of importing

 Market research is an important way of reducing these risks to your business.
 The more you find out about a country and its politics, economy, culture and business environment, the less likely you are to get caught out by unexpected problems.
 Read more about researching and entering overseas markets.
 It's important to remember to keep up to date so that you know when things change.

 A clear agreement, using internationally accepted Incoterms to set out exactly what delivery terms you have agreed, also helps to reduce the risk of confusion.
-Read more about the basics of international trade paperwork.

 Levels of risk when importing